 We need models for the waveforms, but we are not certain of their exact form.
-I am currently working on a way of including our uncertainty in the waveforms into our parameter-estimation codes.
+I have investigated how to include our uncertainty in the waveforms into our parameter-estimation codes.

 One of the main sources of gravitational waves for LISA will be extreme mass-ratio (EMR) events.
 These form when a compact object, such as a neutron star or stellar mass black hole, orbits close to the massive black hole found in the centre of a galaxy.
 As the compact object orbits, it generates gravitational waves.
 These carry away energy and momentum, making the orbit shrink, as well as encoding information about the shape of the spacetime background.

 I have studied EMR bursts, short gravitational waves emitted when the orbit is still highly eccentric.
 These could be a useful way of learning about the massive black hole at the centre of the Milky Way.
 Unfortunately, I calculated that the event rate is low, so we would have to be lucky to observe one.
 EMR inspirals, longer signals emitted as the binary gets closer to merging are potentially more exciting.

 As the orbit evolves its frequencies change.
 When the frequencies of the radial and polewards motion become multiples of each other, the system undergoes a transient resonance.
 There is a small glitch in the inspiral.
 I have found that this shouldn’t significantly impact our ability to detect inspirals, but could have interesting consequences for measuring their properties.

 Alternative theories of gravity